Written by Tanay Gokhale

 Coordination between gene banks across the world is essential to avoid duplication of projects, which would waste precious resources.
 Coordination would also counter overrepresentation or underrepresentation of species’ samples.
 Recognising this, the FAO created the Domestic Animal Diversity (DAD-IS) database to enhance coordination between livestock gene banks.
 The second issue is that such a mechanism doesn’t exist for wildlife, and must be initiated.

 Third, the very diversity cryopreservation is trying to look after poses problems of resistance.
 The specifics of the cryo process vary from species to species since each react differently to freezing.

-Last, the monetary and resource costs of this new technology are considerable.
-Cutting edge tech like this involves expensive machinery and highly skilled workers.
+Lastly, the monetary and resource costs of this new technology are considerable.
+Cutting edge technology like this involves expensive machinery and highly skilled workers.
 The CSIR, which runs 38 research laboratories, was allotted Rs.
 4,734 crores for the financial year 2018-19.